nberkow/pdb-phrases/README.md

 **What it says about you:** You don’t get upset about little things like, for example, your life’s work being owned by some music industry bro.
 You know that what goes around comes around

 **Other options:**
-TTMATI — You’re On Your Own Kid
+TTMATI — You’re On Your Own Kid <br>
 SSTSFTT — Mastermind

 ## Debut